 Hunting is allowed in designated areas and with shotguns with birdshot or with archery.

-Ice skating makes for a great family outing and is easily accessed at the boat ramp.
-Please stay in the designated fishing areas until the end of waterfowl season.
+- Ice skating: A great family outing and is easily accessed at the boat ramp.

 The park is home to an abundance of wildlife, even some rare species during the winter months.
 We are a winter home to some long-eared owls that spend their time in the shrub areas on the west side of the park.
 These are solitary creatures, so be quiet when looking for them.
 Deer, rabbit, squirrel, fox, coyote, waterfowl, raptors (including bald eagles) and shore birds can be found also.